Pokemon Go current Raid bosses: May 2023 schedule for Mega Raids, 5-Stars & more

 If you’re new to Raids or just need a bit of a helping hand, then look no further!
 We’ll be compiling guides on how best to get the Mega and 5-Star Raid Pokemon below:

 Each week, Niantic hosts a special Raid Hour to give players a better chance at catching the current 5-Star Raid Pokemon.
-All of the gyms that have Raids in them will be 5-Star, so that’s Tapu Fini right now.
+All of the Gyms that have Raids in them will be 5-Star Raid Bosses.

 What are Raid Battles in Pokemon Go?